mzgoddard/preact-render-spy/README.md

 ## Support:

-We do our best to support Node.JS v6.11.0 and up, and speficially testing with jest, though other test runners should have no problems.
+We do our best to support Node.JS v6.11.0 and up, and specifically testing with jest, though other test runners should have no problems.

 ## Expressive Testing Example: